School Science Lessons

 9.3.6 Class Haptophyta, (haptophytes)

-The haptophyte (Tisochrysis lutea) is rich in docosahexaenoic acid, (DHA), C22H32O2, so is used to prevent obesity and improve lipid and glucose metabolism.
+Haptophyte (Tisochrysis lutea) is rich in docosahexaenoic acid, (DHA), C22H32O2, so is used to prevent obesity and improve lipid and glucose metabolism.

 9.3.7 Class Mycetozoa, (slime moulds)

-Common Coral Slime, (Ceratiomyxa fruticulosa), plasmodial slime mould, widely distributed on decaying wood, white frost-like growth or thin watery layers,
+Common coral slime, (Ceratiomyxa fruticulosa), plasmodial slime mould, widely distributed on decaying wood, white frost-like growth or thin watery layers.

-pillar or wall-like sporangia bud from the plasmodium and develop spores which become flagellated zoospores that will later form new plasmodia.
+They develop spores which become flagellated zoospores that will later form new plasmodia.

 Ceratiomyxa (Latin ceratus 'waxed', Greek myxa 'mucus'), Eumycetozoa